ianjorgensen/SMBFlow/readme.md

 ###Imaging Server:

-A http server that start the imaging scripts, with desired parameters and pipes stdout of the scripts via websockets.
+A http server that exposes and api that starts the imaging scripts with the desired parameters and pipes stdout of the scripts via websockets.

 ####install dependencies